Andreaytm/spectrum/README.md

 The shop also allows online reviews of products made by other purchasers.
 The purchasing system is easy to use and allows for quick checkout.

 [User Stories](https://github.com/Andreaytm/spectrum/blob/master/misc/user-stories.pdf) have been created and are available via the link.
-Two main users were created the shop manager/assistant (The Superusers), general browsing users who are potential customers who have browsed on to the site and are looking around, and authenticated users who are customer of the site.
+Three main users were created:
+1. The shop manager/assistant (The Superusers),
+2. General browsing users who are potential customers who have browsed on to the site and are looking around, and
+3. Authenticated users who are customer of the site.

-As this is a range of individuals who could be of varying ages I have referred to them as just users.
+As these can be a range of individuals who could be of varying ages, professions and personalities I have referred to them as just users.

 However this could be:
 - Jane, mum with 2 daughters looking to decorate her house and daughter's room with some prints.